salamanderrex/NotesInUCSD/cse230/IDE/atom.md

-Since Mac OS X does not 10.11 `El Capitan`  does not support haskell cabal yet. https://github.com/haskell/cabal/issues/2653
+Since Mac OS X does not 10.11 `El Capitan`  does not support haskell `cabal` yet. https://github.com/haskell/cabal/issues/2653

 (EI Caption has some rootless new feature. )
+You can try to disable it by

+- In recovery mode. `csrutil`
+- Or, `sudo nvram boot-args="rootless=0";sudo reboot`

+However, I fail in both way.

+Of course, a workaroud is to use `homebrew` to do all the thing.
+Someone made it in this way.

-We use linux to build our IDE here.
+I choose to use linux to build our IDE here.

 ## Install ATOM
 https://atom.io/

 ##  Install Haskell for ubuntu
+If you use other sys, use this [link](https://www.haskell.org/downloads)
 ```
 sudo apt-get update
 sudo apt-get install -y software-properties-common